 I am also interested in understanding how centralized systems of authority (schools) are adapting (or, failing to adapt) their policies and practices to accommodate the current explosion in web-based publishing, networking, and file sharing.

 Please visit my ePortfolio to learn more about my background and interests.
-Like this blog, it is a work in progress.

 I welcome opportunities to connect with fellow teacher/learners.
 You may contact me at jennifer dot lubke at gmail dot com or leave a reply below.